Driving in Korea

 Base Decal Requirements for Non-SOFA Vehicles

-A retiree living in Korea with a Korean registered vehicle can go to a Pass&ID office to obtain a base decal (barcode sticker) for base access.
+A retiree living in Korea with a Korean registered vehicle can go to a Pass&ID office to obtain a base decal (barcode sticker) for base access for one (1) vehicle without an Exception To Policy (ETP).
 There is no requirement during this process to show or have the downtown Vehicle Safety Inspection certificate.
 The only requirements for a retiree to obtain a base decal (barcode sticker) are:

 - Korean Vehicle Registration document